foxdonut/meiosis/helpers/setup/README.md

 - `initial`: an object that represents the initial state.
 If not provided, the initial state is `{}`.
+- `patch`: a patch that will initially be sent onto the `update` stream.
+If not specified, the initial patch will be `false`.
 - `Actions`: a function that receives `(update)` and returns an object with actions.
 The created actions are returned by `setup`, and also passed to `services`.
 If not provided, the created actions are `{}`.